For Students Starting in Fall 2019

 - After you create your MultiPass, be sure to check your new Duquesne email account on a regular basis.
 Academic advisors and professors may send important information to you there.

-The Liberal Arts College Advising Office will begin mailing out postcards to all deposited students with information on the registration process.
-Students will be asked to choose a learning community as well answer questions about their intended major and what classes they would like.
-These preferences are what academic advisors use to generate students' fall schedules.
+April - The Liberal Arts College Advising Office will begin mailing out postcards to all deposited students with information on the registration process.
+Students will be asked to choose a learning community, answer questions about their intended major and indicate course preferences.
+Academic advisors will use these responses to generate students' fall schedules.
 Learn more about each of our Learning Communities before ranking your choices.